 short read sequence analysis

 RNASeq data analysis.

 Course Assignments and Tests:

 All assignments are due in class on their due date unless we have made prior arrangements.
-Five points will be deducted from quizzes taken after the scheduled time.
+Four points will be deducted from quizzes taken after the scheduled time.
 I will also deduct one point for every day after the scheduled quiz date.
-Make-ups are not possible later than five days after the quiz date.
 For written assignments, I will subtract two points per day of lateness.

 Course Policy on Group Work:

 Individuals within a group are expected to contribute equally.

 Course Policy regarding use of electronic devices and recording of lectures: